DamienDeberthe/Documentations/Commandes Linux/README.md

 ```
 <br/>

-Create a intern user :
+Create an intern user :
 ```bash
 CREATE USER '<user>'@'localhost' IDENTIFIED BY '<password>';
 GRANT ALL PRIVILEGES ON <new_database>.* TO '<user>'@'localhost' IDENTIFIED BY '<password>';
 FLUSH PRIVILEGES;
 ```
-Update a user for remote access :
+Update an user for remote access :
 ```bash
 UPDATE mysql.user SET host = '%' WHERE host = 'localhost' AND user = '<user>';
 UPDATE mysql.user SET host = '192.168.43.%' WHERE host = 'localhost' AND user = '<user>';